aiman-al-masoud/deixiscript/README.md

 - integrating anaphora
   - refactor and complete decompress()
-  - existquant with anaphor, make sure u don't need to expl use vars anywhere
   - nested anaphor clauses
-  - anaphors-or-variables problem in derived property definitions
 - tell()
   - less than and greater than as commands
 - general